 We’ve gathered some fantastic stories from people across England, whose lives have been transformed by clinical research.
 All you need to do is click on the links below to access experiences relating to a wide range of conditions.
 You’ll find short-films and video-diaries to explore, plus audio and written accounts too.

-Emma was diagnosed with bipolar disorder type 2 following several years of depression and is an active member of the Clinical Research Network’s Mental health Young Person’s Advisory Group.
+Emma was diagnosed with depression and anxiety and is an active member of the Clinical Research Network’s Mental health Young Person’s Advisory Group.
 In 2014 she got involved in research as a way to further understand mental health problems, break down misconception surrounding her illness, and to do something proactive in response to the need for more research.

 Read more about Emma’s story.